inko-lang/inko/README.md

 follows:

     trait ToString {
-      fn to_string -> String
+      def to_string -> String
     }

 Each object that wishes to provide a `to_string` method can then simply implement the trait:

     import std::string::ToString

-    object MyObject impl ToString {
+    impl ToString for MyObject {
-      fn to_string -> String {
+      def to_string -> String {
         ...
       }
     }